 There are two menus.
 At the top is a general menu that will give you access to all of Always Rejoicing.
 In the sidebar is something called the “Category Menu”.
-Clicking/tapping on a category will display a page with all of the stories/essays in that category along with a short explanation of the story/essay.
+Clicking/tapping on a category will display a page containing a description of each story in the category, which should be helpful.

-Located under/near the Category Menu you should find Recent Posts, a ‘box’ with links to websites I think are interesting, including “GodSaidWriteBlog” which is a friend’s blog.
-Finally, I have included a short biography.
+Located under/near the Category Menu you should find Recent Posts, a ‘box’ with links to websites I think are interesting, and I have included a short biography.

 On phones & tablets, near the top of the page, the standard three bar menu icon should be visible.
 The category menu and other information usually appears when you scroll all the way down the page.